robbradleyrepo/forhims-rb/README.md

 Product Routing: routes/

-Core content UI rendering generated dynamically dependent on content/ with explicit reference to component ids/types
+Core content UI rendering generated dynamically from content/ with explicit reference to component ids/types

 # RESPONSIBILITIES (from CV)

-UK startup of this successful (top 5%, Forbes) US Men’s Wellness Platform.

 Working within a small team, supporting one f/s dev, responsible for creating new product pages, site wide updates and a greenfield build of the Checkout flow.